VenaStrom/TE4-Pizzeria/README.md

     -- Note that this will grant select access on all the tables in "schema_name".
 To grant access to a single table instead, run:
     GRANT SELECT ON "schema_name"."table_name" TO anon;
     ```

+## Creating a New Private Schema or Table
+Follow the steps outlined in "Creating a New Public Schema or Table" but use the "service_role" key instead of the "anon" key.
+This ensures that the data can only be retrieved using the secret key, not the public key.

 ## Fetching Data from the Database
 To fetch data from the database, you will need a `supabaseUrl` and a `publicKey`.
 These credentials should be placed in a JavaScript file.
 You can use `envExample.js` as a reference for the structure.
 The credentials can be found in the following document: [Locked](https://docs.google.com/document/d/1MWLQmjovcKNbXPJKwjeO6dcWuTHolFhyG45ixu8kwDk/edit?usp=sharing).